-- a) A fuzzy controller is a controller that contains a (nonlinear) mapping that has been defined by using fuzzy if-then rules. - b) Fuzzy controllers are nonlinear and are typically designed by using knowledge in the form of if-then rules.
-Conventional controllers are linear and are usually designed by means of mathematical methods (pole placement, root locus, for instance). - c) Fuzzy controllers have the potential of providing better performance than conventional controllers for nonlinear processes or when the controller is tuned by a non-expert in control. - 5. a) Give an example of several rules of a Takagi-Sugeno fuzzy controller. b) What are the design parameters of this controller? c) Give an example of a process to which you would apply this controller.
+- a) A fuzzy controller is a controller that contains a (nonlinear) mapping that has been defined by using fuzzy if-then rules.
+Fuzzy controllers include if-then logic as to enable the system to be controlled in a smooth way. - b) Fuzzy controllers are nonlinear and are typically designed by using knowledge in the form of if-then rules.
+Conventional controllers are linear and are usually designed by means of mathematical methods (pole placement, root locus, for instance).
+Fuzzy controllers enable the inclusion of expert knowledge and are therefore very suitable as supervisory controller/in case of nonlinearities, changing environment, etc. - c) Fuzzy controllers have the potential of providing better performance than conventional controllers for nonlinear processes or when the controller is tuned by a non-expert in control.
+Linear has mathematical methods (root locus, pole placement). - 5. a) Give an example of several rules of a Takagi-Sugeno fuzzy controller. b) What are the design parameters of this controller? c) Give an example of a process to which you would apply this controller.